nrkno/nodecache-as-promised/README.md

 # and assign another developer to review your code
 ```

 > NOTE!
-Please also make sure to keep commits small and clean (that the commit message actually refers to the updated files).
+Please make sure to keep commits small and clean (that the commit message actually refers to the updated files).
-> Stylistically, make sure the commit message is **Capitalized** and **starts with a verb in the present tense** (for example `Add minification support`).
+> Stylistically, make sure the commit message is **Capitalized** and **starts with a verb in the present tense** (eg. `Add minification support`).

 ## License